 Region II will use the Technical Assistance Request (TAR) process to request support from NRR technical staff, if required, to resolve inspection-related questions.
 In addition, on occasion, Region II may request the host region to conduct ITAAC-related work inspections; however, Region II will maintain overall lead for the inspection.

 Subsequent to LWA/COL issuance, the NRC staff conducts inspections to review the development and implementation of construction and operational programs.
 IMC 2504 contains guidance for these inspections.
-Region II has the lead for IMC 2504 construction program and operational program inspections.
+Region II has the lead for the IMC 2504 construction program and operational program inspections.
 Region II may request the host region to conduct certain construction or operational program inspections; however, Region II will maintain overall lead for the inspection and the host region will report the results to Region II for consideration in the overall assessment of licensee construction performance.

 07.06 Vendor Inspection Program .
 The Vendor Inspection Program is implemented by the vendor inspection center of expertise (COE).
 The purpose, organization, and responsibilities of the vendor inspection COE are provided in the COE’s charter (Agencywide Documents Access and Management System (ADAMS) Accession No. ML12045A064).